kytos/documentation/tutorials/napps/create_your_napp.rst

 Introduction
 ************
 Most of Kytos ecossystem functionalities are delivered by the Network Applications (NApps).
-These applications comunicate with the controller, and between themselves, throught events (KycoEvents), and they can also expose REST endpoints to the world.
+These applications communicate with the controller, and with each other, through events (KycoEvents), and they can also expose REST endpoints to the world.

-If you are developing a basic SDN application, you should be able to do everything inside a Napp, without having to patch the controller core.
+If you are developing a basic SDN application, you should be able to do everything inside a NApp, without having to patch the controller core.

 ..
 NOTE:: If you found something that is limiting your napp development, don't shy away from reporting us this issue on our |controller_github|_.

-The idea of a NApp is to be as atomic as it can be, solving a small and specific problem, in a way that NApps can work togheter to solve a bigger problem, following the |dotdiw|_.
+The idea of a NApp is to be as atomic as it can be, solving a small and specific problem, in a way that NApps can work together to solve a bigger problem, following the |dotdiw|_.

-Moreover, you can see the NApps developped by the Kytos Community on our NApps
+Moreover, you can see the NApps developed by the Kytos Community at the NApps
 Server: http://napps.kytos.io.

 ..
 CAUTION:: Kytos Napps repository is still in beta stage.